 Triggers Of Benzodiazepines Relapse

-Learning about the triggers can prepare you to handle the situation in real time.
-Moreover, you may also apply precautionary measures to keep them at bay.
+Learning about the triggers can prepare one to handle the situation in real time.
+Moreover, one may also apply precautionary measures to keep them at bay.

 - Cravings: Strong urges to take the benzo again may arise during the period of withdrawal.
-Essentially, these are more powerful during the first few days after your last dose.
-Your war against the Benzodiazepines relapse is half won if you can endure this phase.
+Essentially, these are more powerful during the first few days after the last dose.
+A war against the Benzodiazepines relapse is half won if a patient can endure this phase.

-- Bad company: Do you continue to stay in touch with the other addicts?
-There is a high probability that you may join the party again.
+- Bad company: Does person continue to stay in touch with the other addicts?
+There is a high probability to join the party again.

 - Stress: Stress is a normal part of the daily life.
 However, an addict may perceive a stressful situation to cheat on the drugs.
 In part, using Benzos causes relaxation and transient freedom from stress.
 This might be another reason why they abuse it.

 - Other mental illnesses: Do they have any other co-occurring mental disorder?
 In this case, the risk of an addict to have Benzodiazepines relapse is higher.
 In addition, similar may be the case when they abuse more than one drug.

 Benzo relapse is as harmful as its addiction.
-Of course, this can lead to a full-blown addiction if you do not take timely measures.
+Of course, this can lead to a full-blown addiction if one does not take timely measures.

 Other complications may include:

 - Health getting worse: Many physical and mental illnesses have their roots in the addiction.
 In the same manner, Benzodiazepines relapse may lead to other serious problems.
 They are overdose, seizures, memory problems, psychosis and the list never ends.
 Unfortunately, some might not be lucky enough to survive due to the complications.

-- Probable failure of the addiction treatment program: If you get back, you will have to start all the rehab efforts and dealing with all the side effects of Benzos.
+- Probable failure of the addiction treatment program: If a patient get back, one will have to start all the rehab efforts and dealing with all the side effects of Benzos again.
 In this case, it means right from the first step again.
 All the hard work will vanish within no time.
-It will cost you more than money, time and dream of a drug-free life.
+It will cost more than money, time and dream of a drug-free life.